thanhtunguet/code-challenge/messy-react/README.md

 import { WalletRow } from './components/WalletRow';
 ```

-I will generate mockup for `useWalletBalances`, `usePrices` and `WalletRow` in `components` and `hooks` directories.
+I will generate mock implementations for `useWalletBalances`, `usePrices`, and `WalletRow` in the `components` and `hooks` directories.

 1. Type annotations and naming conventions

-- Interface name `Props` was too generic.
-Let me introduce a new name: `WalletPaceProps`.
-Although the interface is not exported, we still should name it clearly so that it is not reduntdant and making confusion.
+- The interface name `Props` is too generic.
+I will introduce a new name: `WalletPaceProps`.
+Although the interface is not exported, we should still name it clearly to avoid redundancy and confusion.
-- The code uses `balance.blockchain` but the `WalletBalance` interface doesn’t declare it.
-Type mismatch / TS error.
-According to the logic below the interface, I guess it is a string that represents a coin.
+- The code uses `balance.blockchain`, but the `WalletBalance` interface doesn’t declare it.
+This causes a type mismatch / TypeScript error.
+Based on the logic below the interface, I assume it is a string that represents a coin.

 2. Hard-coded string constants